Adding a checkpoint and test steps

 If your journey has a test data table assigned, and you choose a column to use with the test step, Virtuoso will assign a variable name that matches the JavaScript-compatible interpretation of the column name (replacing spaces and special characters by underscores).

-The precedence presented on Using data-driven values as test step data still apply, so double check if the previous test steps are not overriding the generated variable value (or if that specific variable is not being provided as initialData for the execution, applicable only for API calls or Flow executions).
+The precedence presented on Using variables as test step data still apply, so double check if the previous test steps are not overriding the generated variable value (or if that specific variable is not being provided as initialData for the execution, applicable only for API calls or Flow executions).

 # Using JavaScript expressions as test step data